COMING SOON : Regional Launches of NSI 07 on Education in Times of Climate Change

 - Part 8 concludes the NSI by considering other places and spaces relevant to education for sustainable and just futures.

 NSI 07 is available in English.
-Regional editions in Arabic, French, Chinese (simplified characters), Spanish, and Russian forthcoming in 2023.
+Regional editions in Arabic, French, Chinese (simplified characters), Spanish, and Russian are also available in the resources library.
+Select the language at the bottom of the page.